The-Clever-World/Website/README.md

 # Website
 The official website of "The Clever World".
 "The Clever World" is a media for sharing concept ideas skills and code.
-It also geared toward helping creative entrepreneurs build their dream business.
+If you also geared toward helping creative entrepreneurs build their dream business.